 Towards international solutions

-Participants called for common rules to be drawn up for governments and the private sector, and for an institution dedicated to such a compensatory mechanism to be identified.
-A new version of COVAX could be one possibility, with a procurement pool at regional level.
+Participants called for common rules to be drawn up for governments and the private sector.
+Institution dedicated to such a compensatory mechanism remain to be identified.
+Known options were discussed: A new version of COVAX could be one possibility, perhaps with a procurement pool at regional level.
 Another possibility would be to link such a mechanism to the Pandemic Fund, with an AMC system as exists for Gavi (African Vaccine Manufacturing Accelerator).
 Building manufacturing facilities in small countries could be a way of avoiding vaccine nationalism observed during the COVID-19 pandemic.

 The V0 draft of the pandemic treaty was also mentioned, in particular the Access and Benefit-Sharing mechanism, which provides for binding distribution of medical products in the event of a pandemic.

-These compensations could be directly allocated to specific scientific networks to help solidify these networks in the Global South, in connection with the training issues mentioned above.
+A suggestion was made that these compensations could be allocated to specific scientific networks to help solidify these networks in the Global South, in connection with the training issues mentioned above.
 The participants noted that these networks must be identified and depend largely on the scientific background of the countries concerned.
 The example of the construction of a high-performance scientific ecosystem in South Africa was cited, with philanthropic foundations and the government investing heavily in these structures to date.
 Participants noted the absence of private-sector funding in this context.

 In this context, it is essential to make the link between the different processes underway, and in particular to consider the international ecosystem as a whole.
-Some participants, for example, mentioned TRIPS as a potential solution, since it contains specific provisions on access.
+Some participants, for example, mentioned TRIPS as a potential venue to explore in greater depth, since it contains specific provisions on access.

 Aware of the difficulties surrounding negotiations on the mechanisms mentioned, participants expressed their desire to see viable mechanisms emerge and to pursue discussions with this objective in mind.
 The PPF and MAA will be organizing further meetings to launch a broader discussion, on the basis of the possible avenues outlined here.